earthlab/dev-earthlab-site/_posts/course-materials/geog-4100-5100/intro-knitr-rmd/2016-06-20-Rmd02-RMarkdown.md

 ## Getting Started
-This tutorial will introduce you to working with R markdown files in `R` and `R Studio`.
+Let's dive deeper into the R Markdown file format.
+This tutorial will introduce you to working with R markdown files in `R` and
+`R Studio`.
 We will create an R Markdown file and render it to html using the `knitr` package.